-- " Land use, land-use change and forestry (LULUCF) - " Other, which refers to the same categorization as the IPCC's "Other" sector category; the full list may be found in the Admin sheet - " Sector cross-cutting, which refers to a scope that includes multiple sectors across the economy, or when sectors are undefined or unknown, such as cities with city-wide emission reduction targets or a private financial actor that commits to green financing - Actor types: Allows users to define the type of actors to be included in the assessment.
+- Electricity and heating (energy supply) - Transport (energy) - Buildings (energy) - Industry (energy and processes) - Agriculture - Waste - Land use, land-use change and forestry (LULUCF) - Other, which refers to the same categorization as the IPCC's "Other" sector category; the full list may be found in the Admin sheet. - Sector cross-cutting, which refers to a scope that includes multiple sectors across the economy, or when sectors are undefined or unknown, such as cities with city-wide emission reduction targets or a private financial actor that commits to green financing. - Actor types: Allows users to define the type of actors to be included in the assessment.
 The actor type directly affects the aggregation calculations because the aggregated emissions are also summed based on actor type.
 The possible actor types include companies; energy utilities; investors, civil society organisations, and others; cities; states, provinces and regions. - Action types: Allows users to define the types of actions that will be included in the assessment, including individual actions and international initiatives. - Target types: Allows users to define the types of targets for actions that will be included in the assessment.
-The emission inputs depend on the target types (GHG target or electricityrelated target), which are then summed in the Aggregation_calc sheet. - Emissions scope: Allows users to select the emissions scopes (1 and/or 2) to be included in the assessment.
+The emission inputs depend on the target types (GHG target or electricity-related target), which are then summed in the Aggregation_calc sheet.

+- Emissions scope: Allows users to select the emissions scopes (1 and/or 2) to be included in the assessment.
 The aggregation of emissions is calculated by summing each scope and the results of the aggregation show how emission reductions are affected in either scope.
 For definitions of emissions scopes, users can reference the Glossary. - Period of assessment: Allows users to specify the years for the assessment.
 The period of assessment will also be reflected in the Impact_results and Landscape_results sheets.
-The default is set to the maximum range, 2015-2050. - Electricity emission factor: Allows users to specify base year and end year emission factors for the calculation of electricity-related targets, for a chosen time frame (default is 2015-2050).
+The default is set to the maximum range, 2020-2050. - Electricity emission factor: Allows users to specify base year and end year emission factors for the calculation of electricity-related targets, for a chosen time frame (default is 2015-2050).
 These factors are used to convert the electricity-related targets into GHG emissions values to be used in the Aggregation_calc sheet.